mercurius-js/cache/README.md

 In lazy mode, only `options.max` references are scanned every time, picking keys to check randomly; this operation is lighter while does not ensure references full clean up

-In strict mode, all references and keys are checked and cleaned; this operation scan the whole db and is slow, while it ensure full references clean up.
+In strict mode, all references and keys are checked and cleaned; this operation scans the whole db and is slow, while it ensures full references clean up.

 `gc` options are: